EnriqueTor/Hangman/README.md

 Leaderboard View:

 It let you pick Single, Challenge, Multiplayer to see the list of the people and their points.
 It orders them by position.
-Also, itÕll always show your position and score in case there are thousands of players.
+Also, it'll always show your position and score in case there are thousands of players.